NET WORTH: $2.2 billion

 OVERVIEW: Dorsey’s record of charitable contributions so far has been modest, but he has been known to use his social media power to raise funds for charity: water, and auction off time with himself to support entrepreneurship and education.
 In 2015, he set aside a large chunk of Square stock for a new foundation.

 BACKGROUND: Dorsey grew up in St. Louis, and took an early interest in computer programming.
 He attended the Missouri University of Science & Technology before transferring to NYU, where he came up with the idea that eventually became Twitter.
 After moving to Oakland, he worked on software to dispatch couriers, taxis, and emergency services from the web.
-He approached a company called Odeo with the idea of a simple status sharing platform--Twitter was created.
+He approached a company called Odeo with the idea of a simple status sharing platform—leading to creation of Twitter.
 Dorsey serves as executive chair of Twitter, Inc.; his other company, Square, could have an equally large impact on his fortune.

 PHILOSOPHY: “It's pretty important to do public good and I think both platforms [Twitter and Square] are enabling more of that,” Dorsey said in an interview with Business Insider.
 “We have charities on Square who are using it every day at fundraisers, we have charities on Twitter who are talking about what's important to them and what matters.”

 ENTREPRENEURSHIP & EDUCATION: Dorsey has auctioned off a lunch with himself and two internships at Square to benefit Build.org, whose mission is to use entrepreneurship to excite and propel disengaged, low-income students through high school to college success.
 The internships, which were auctioned in 2011 and 2012, raised $60,000 for the organization.
 Bidding on the lunch started at $5,000.
 Twitter also gave a $10 million grant to MIT for the purposes of analyzing how best to put social media data to use.